 Yes, an employer is not required to provide leave under the Emergency Paid Sick Leave Requirement to an employee who is a health care provider or an emergency responder.
 Such employees do count, however, for purposes of the under 500-employee threshold.
-Note that the FFCRA gives the DOL the authority to issue regulations for "good cause" to exclude such employees from the definition of "eligible employee."
+Note that the FFCRA gives the DOL the authority to issue regulations for "good cause" to exclude such employees from the definition of "eligible employee," and the Temporary Regulations add such an exclusion, providing not only definitions of health-care providers and emergency responders, but also adding in a "catch all" definition under both terms.
+This "catch all" definition includes within the definitions of "health care provider" or "emergency responder" any individual determined to be a "health care provider" or an "emergency responder" necessary for a State or territory's response to COVID-19, as determined by the highest official of a State or territory (including the District of Columbia).